Gordon119/Enhancing-Multilingual-ASR-for-Unseen-Languages-via-Language-Embedding-Modeling/README.md

 ...
 ```

-If you need the whipser-unseen version of ml_superb, please contact me.
+If you need the whisper-unseen version of ml_superb, please contact me.
 ## Inference
 Use the script ``ws_inference.py``.
 The arguments are:
 - batch: batch size.